mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 ### 3. Node.js
 * Node.js is  javaScript runtime environment that executes JavaScript code outside of a web browser
-* Js initally used in browsers but later some some smart people took the V8 engine(i.e javascript engine) and added some Backend features (Filesystem reads) on the top to create a new runtime engine i.e Node.js.
+* Js initially used in browsers but later some some smart people took the V8 engine(i.e. javascript engine) and added some Backend features (Filesystem reads) on the top to create a new runtime engine i.e. Node.js.
 * Written in C and C++

 ### 4. Bun
 * It is competitor of node.js
 * Written in Zig
-* It is significaly faster than node.js
+* It is significantly faster than node.js
 * > [Bun Github repository](https://github.com/oven-sh/bun)